What is the number one cause of spoiled meat? – it is a common question all over the world for meat lovers.

 If you’re not sure if meat is still good, it’s always best to err on the side of caution and throw it out.
 It’s not worth taking the risk of food poisoning.

-How to prevent spoiled meat?
+How to identify spoiled meat?

 What is the difference between fresh and spoiled meat?